 ROOT AND BRANCH AWARD

-This prestigious Award celebrates the achievements of those who have made an exceptional contribution within and across the Livery Companies.
+This prestigious Award celebrates the achievements of those who have delivered exceptional service within and across the Livery Companies.

 The Award is a unique way of showing the City Livery Club’s appreciation of the contribution made by those in the Livery movement who are doing outstanding work to advance the wider aims of the Livery.